raspberrypilearning/next-customer-please/en/step_5.md

 end
 ```

 **Debug:** Check that you have spelled the options correctly in your code and in your answer.
-It's okay if you use capital letters, so "Yes" and "YES" will match "yes".
+It's OK if you use capital letters, so "Yes" and "YES" will match "Yes".

 Add multiple questions to create a chatbot or non-player character that you can talk to.